zachmccabe/zachmccabe.github.io/tools.md

 + Bates boots, usually
 + Billhook
 + Bull nose pliers
-+ Coolmax UV Buff around my neck \&ast;&ast;\
++ Coolmax UV Buff around my neck &sup2;
 + Dish soap to wash off the poison ivy
 + Loksak
 + [mobile.weather.gov](https://mobile.weather.gov/)
-+ Sharpie and Tyvek \&ast;&ast;&ast;\
++ Sharpie and Tyvek &sup3;

-\&ast;&ast;\ But in the summer: an old, black cotton tshirt breathes better and protects more of your neck.
+&sup2; But in the summer: an old, black cotton tshirt breathes better and protects more of your neck.
 (Cut off just below the sleeves into a loop, and fold the fabric over onto itself at least twice to stop some sun.)

-\&ast;&ast;&ast;\ When it's 100F and humid, and even your pockets are sweaty, an old Tyvek shipping envelope works better than paper.
+&sup3; When it's 100F and humid, and even your pockets are sweaty, an old Tyvek shipping envelope works better than paper.

 _Whenever I travel, go to the museum or read about some random, new archeology find, it is always the stuff people use that makes me smile.
 Only fair to ante up, eh?
 HT [Belle B Cooper](http://bellebcooper.com/) for inspiring the idea for a tools list.
 She is a formidable talent._